 How to Become an Egg Donor

 Despite the high demand for egg donors, not all women are good candidates for donation.
-To find the most successful candidates, donors undergo a preliminary screening prior to inclusion in the donor pool – including a detailed history, discussion of medical, social, emotional, financial, and legal aspects of egg donation.
+To find the most successful candidates, donors undergo a preliminary screening prior to inclusion in the donor pool, including a detailed history and a discussion of the medical, social, emotional, financial, and legal aspects of egg donation.

-Egg donors need to be between the ages of 18-27 and healthy with no known genetic conditions.
+Egg donors need to be between the ages of 18 and 27 and healthy with no known genetic conditions.
 In some cases, genetic testing may be required before approval.
-A detailed explanation of the entire process and additional criteria, as well as a history and physical examination will be provided free of charge to potential donors.
-Psychological or genetic testing may be necessary prior to initiation of an egg donation cycle.
-These will be provided free of charge to the donor as well.
+A detailed explanation of the entire process and additional criteria, as well as a history and physical examination, will be provided free of charge to potential donors.

-Your cycle will be anonymous, unless you are donating eggs for someone you know.
+As a donor, you are guaranteed complete anonymity, unless you are donating eggs for someone you know.
 This means that the recipient couple will not know your identity and you will not know theirs.
-The couple will look at your photograph, however, in order to assist with matching your looks with their needs.
-You will be able to help a couple have a family, which is noble and altruistic.
+The couple will look at your photograph, in order to assist with matching their needs.

-The completed cycle duration is approximately four weeks for the egg donation process.
+The egg donation process lasts approximately four weeks after treatments begin.
 You will need to take daily injections for twelve days, most with a tiny needle (subcutaneous).
 These are easy to administer in the convenience of your own home, or you may come to the office for administration.
 There is only minimal discomfort associated with the injection administration.

 If you have more questions regarding how to become an egg donor or are interested in the egg donation process, please fill out the form below, email email@example.com, or inquire in-person at our IVF Center located at 8149 Point Meadows Way, Jacksonville, FL 32256.
 Your help can give families the gift of life.